dror27/dk-shack/vol2/songs/en/Time She's A Woman.md

 Given at birth\
 She’s now a-waiting on me\
 \
-'Cause time she’s a fast ...
+'Cause time she’s a fast running old woman\
+Chase her you’d be breathless, stop her you’ll die\
+But all of her wonders are here for the taking\
+The minutes, the hours, the breadth of her thigh

 ---
 - https://soundcloud.com/drorkessler/time-shes-a-woman-20-speedup